AutomateThePlanet/Meissa-Documentation/docs/_posts/what-is-parallel-test-execution.md

 excerpt: "Read more about the different types of parallel test execution."
 date:   2018-02-20 11:50:17 +0200
 ---
-# What is a Parallel Test Execution? #

 I can define at least three types of parallel test execution:

 ## 1. Parallel- Single Machine - Multiple Processes ##